Three Passes Trek

 The real drawcard of this route is that it travels to Everest Base Camp and offers views of the mighty Everest peak along with the Lhotse and Nuptse peak.
 But, unlike the Everest Base Camp trek, which exists as an out-and-back route, the circular route that the Three Passes trek takes offers a greater variety of scenery within the Khumbu region.
 If you’re feeling ambitious or looking for the next great challenge, the Three Passes trek might just be your calling.

-The Three Passes trek is located in the Khumbu region.
+- The location: The Three Passes trek is located in the Khumbu region.
 The starting point is Lukla, which is just a short flight from Kathmandu and is the official starting point, or the trailhead, for the Three Passes Trek.

-The highest point on this route can be found at Kala Patthar, at 5,545m.
+- Highest point: The highest point on this route can be found at Kala Patthar, at 5,545m.

-One of the longer treks within the Nepalese Himalayas, this route can be completed in 18-20 days.
+- Duration: One of the longer treks within the Nepalese Himalayas, this route can be completed in 18-20 days.
 If your time and budget allow, try to select a longer itinerary as this may help reduce the effects of altitude sickness.

-Similar to the Everest Base Camp trek, the trails are well marked and maintained.
+- Trail conditions: Similar to the Everest Base Camp trek, the trails are well marked and maintained.
 You will be walking across dusty trails, gravel, loose rock trails, snow, or even ice in some parts of your journey.
 During your trek, you will travel past many small Sherpa villages dotted throughout the valley.

 Difficulty rating: EXTREME